brettchalupa/playdatebook/README.md

-# Playdate Book Chapter Source Code
+# _Make Games for Playdate with Lua_ Chapter Source Code

-Separate Playdate projects for each significant chapter of the Playdate Book.
+You'll find the source code for each section of each chapter from _Make Games for Playdate with Lua_.

+## License

+All code in this repository is released into the Public Domain.